AlexKordic/The-real-history-of-async-networking/README.md

 ## IOCP (1995)
 The problem of having a linear search over all involved sockets each triggered event started to really harm performance as the number of connnections increased.
 Surpassing 1000 connections with `poll` is not without a fair share of looping overhead.

 With Windows NT 3.5, Microsoft had implemented I/O Completion Ports, IOCP.
 Instead of looping over the sockets, the call to `GetQueuedCompletionStatus` would block and return with a pointer to the socket that fired the event.
-This would make the looping unneccesary and allow appliactions to scale to a much higher number of connections using only a single user space thread.
+This would make the looping unnecessary and allow appliactions to scale to a much higher number of connections using only a single user space thread.

 ## Visual Basic 6.0 (1998)
-A completely async scripting-like environment in BASIC with TCP sockets and GUI events based on Windows and Winsock.
-You could write complete graphical UIs with async click handlers, async network handlers, etc. A complete "scripting environment" far before anything Node.js ever existed.

-You had your usual list of events like:

-* Close
-* Connect
-* ConnectionRequest
-* DataArrival
-* Error
-* SendComplete
-* SendProgress

-I've personally written countless async servers in VB6 multiple years before anything like Node.js ever existed.
+Again, not related to networking history but rather as a point of reference.
+Visual Basic 6 was an entire development environment based on having a single thread handle a bunch of different events.
+The events could be networking events from the built-in WinSock support, or GUI events such as when the user clicked a graphical button.
+It was an entire, complete event-driven environment based on async programming.

+In my personal opinion, Visual Basic 6 was the true grandfather of today's Node.js.
+Nothing that Node.js brings today was not already thought about, solved, and delivered back in the late 90s.
+We had an easy-to-use single-threaded BASIC language modelled after the English language.
+Anyone could program async apps, even a child, like me.

 ## kqueue (2000)
 With FreeBSD 4.1 we got a high performance event-system via kqueue.
 Just like epoll in Linux this feature allows servers to scale to millions of connections with no linear search of ready sockets.